List of WR Committees

 TIME COMMITMENTS

-The Membership Core Committee meets three times a year in person at Legislative Day (Hill Day) and the Fall and Spring Business Conferences.
+The Membership Core Committee meets three times a year in person at Legislative Day (Hill Day) and the Fall and Spring Conferences.
 Other meetings are scheduled via zoom on an as needed basis.

 Return to Top of Section